zyesnazarov/Financials_ETL_pipeline/README.md

    - Configure a cluster with Apache Spark.
    - Run the notebook to transform and store financial data in Delta tables.

-## Usage

-- The pipeline automatically scrapes and processes financial data at scheduled intervals.
-- Transformed data is stored in a structured format for easy querying.
-- Use Databricks and SQL to analyze financial reports.

-## Future Improvements

-- Implement real-time financial data ingestion using **Kafka**.
-- Enhance data validation and quality checks.
-- Build a dashboard using **Power BI** or **Tableau** for financial insights.

 ## Author